org-formation/org-formation-reference/src/templates/040-budgets/README.md

         budget-alarm-threshold-email-recipient: aws-budget-owner@bee.awesome
 ```

-This account will get a budget alarm for $200 monthly.
-Once that amount is reached, an alert will be sent to `aws-budget-owner@bee.awesome`
+This account has a budget threshold set for $200 monthly.
+An email with a budget alarm will be sent when:
+- forecasted spent (end of month) exceeds 200 usd (100% of threshold)
+- actual spent (month to date) exceeds 160 usd (80% of threshold)
+- actual spent (month to date) exceeds 200 usd (100% of threshold)

+The alerts will be sent to `aws-budget-owner@bee.awesome`.